Revisiting Entropy Regularization: Adaptive Coefficient Unlocks Its Potential for LLM Reinforcement Learning

 \section{Limitations}

-We discuss two practical limitations of our work.
-(1) Due to limited computational resources, our experiments are restricted to 4B, 7B, and 8B backbones; nevertheless, the results consistently demonstrate the efficacy of AER across these model sizes.
-(2) In line with most open-source studies, we train primarily on mathematical datasets because they are easy to obtain and provide accurate, verifiable rewards.
+We discuss one practical limitation of our work.
+In line with most open-source studies, we train primarily on mathematical datasets because they are easy to obtain and provide accurate, verifiable rewards.
 This is not an important issue, and we believe they can achieve better results if more training datasets with verifiable rewards for general domains are available.